 The Project has been designed with large amounts of open space in the form of recreational areas, riparian buffers, ponds, and wetlands.
 These riparian corridors will be 100 feet wide on either side of perennial streams, and 50 feet wide on either side of intermittent streams.
 Buffers will also be preserved along ephemeral streams.
 These riparian corridors will serve to link the preserved forested area within the Site to forested areas outside the Site.
 Finally, the project is providing a 66-acre park for other County residents to enjoy as open space.
+Areas described as open space on the development plan will be deeded to the Homeowners Association, and restrictive covenants will be placed on the open space areas.

 While the change in land use is significant for the Site, the change is not as dramatic if development occurred in a more traditional manner.
-In a traditional subdivision, each lot would be at least 40,000 square feet in size, and the footprint of the development would be more wide-spread.
+In a traditional subdivision, each lot would be at least 40,000 square feet in size, and the footprint of the development would be more widespread.
 In contrast, in a compact community, the overall project density cannot exceed that allowed by zoning, but individual lots are smaller.
 Thus, by developing in a compact way, fewer trees are cut, and more open space is preserved.
+With the exception of Bennett Mountain which is largely being preserved, the site does not include unique forested features.
 In addition, the Site comprises only 1,589 acres out of approximately 437,000 acres in Chatham County.
 The County is largely forested, and the impacts to land use on the Site are insignificant in the context of the County as a whole.
+This issue is further described in Section 6.0 Secondary and Cumulative Impacts.
 Based on our review of the current land use plan, the Project will have no significant adverse impacts on future land use in the County.